V1C7ORWHY/Web-Page-Design_Personal-Webpage/README.md

 # Web-Page-Design_Personal-Webpage
 -----------------------------------
-This is the personal webpage design project that I did during Cegep
+This is the personal webpage design project that I did during Cegep.